lootup-team/nestjs-common/README.md

 ## Logger Interface and Error Handling

 The logger is configured to seamlessly detect and parse error objects, simplifying the process of handling exceptions within your codebase.
 When an exception occurs and you need to manage it manually, you can effortlessly pass the error object down to the logger for efficient tracking and debugging.
-Additionally, the logger gracefully handles unhandled exceptions, ensuring comprehensive error monitoring throughout your application.
+Additionally, the logger gracefully handles `unhandled exceptions`, ensuring comprehensive error monitoring throughout your application.

 ```typescript
 try {